 - having an in-person and online clothing boutique

 Creating an online yoga studio is also a great way to make more money.
 It can expand your yoga community to an audience that you would not have been able to reach.
-You can host virtual classes or teacher training.
+You can host virtual classes or teacher training with a tool like Amelia or Trafft.
 A blog also helps make a little extra money.
 A blog provides a platform where you can market your studio and get your name in public view.

 Linear income means you earn money based on how much work you do.
 For example, you sell one item, and you get paid for that item.
 Passive income is when you work once and get paid thousands of times.
 Passive income can help increase your net earnings beyond traditional methods of earning money.

 Passive income avenues may take some time to put in place in the business.
 They also cost some money upfront.
 But in the long run, these areas of income can bring a huge positive impact on a business’s bottom-line revenues.